Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_paladin_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for paladins ttt_tracker_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for trackers ttt_medium_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for mediums ttt_jester_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for jesters ttt_swapper_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for swappers ttt_clown_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for clowns
+ttt_paladin_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for paladins ttt_tracker_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for trackers ttt_medium_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for mediums ttt_sapper_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for sappers ttt_jester_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for jesters ttt_swapper_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for swappers ttt_clown_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for clowns